yafred/asn1-tool/README.md

   * Download [latest release](https://github.com/yafred/asn1-tool/releases)
   * java -jar asn1-tool.jar
      * -f \<input file> ASN.1 specification.
-     * -p just print the validate model.
+     * -p just print the validated model.
      * -jo \<path> generate Java code in the given folder.
      * -jp \<package> use this package as a prefix for generated Java code (ASN.1 module names are added to this prefix to get the full package name).
   * You can create an alias with alias on Linux or doskey on Windows